JackSzwergold/Writing/Sipping Long Island Iced Tea in Front of a Brick Wall.md

-# Sipping Long Island Iced Tea (Awkward Comedy Cellar Date in 1989)
+# Sipping Long Island Iced Tea in Front of a Brick Wall
+## Awkward Comedy Cellar Date in 1989

 By Jack Szwergold, May 28, 2015